nham/wabbo/drafts/2015-04-22-topology_intro.md

 Right.
 So a function $f: X \to Y$ between topological spaces is said to be **continuous** when for every $V \subseteq Y$ open in $Y$, $f^{pre}(V)$ is open in $X$.

+This may look strange, but from the last section we see that this definition is just a generalization of the one for continuous functions between metric spaces.
+(Actually, proving that topological spaces are more general than metric spaces (that is, that there are non-metrizable topological spaces) is highly non-trivial.)

-Here's a few alternative definitions of continuity that you can prove are equivalent without too much trouble:
+Here's a few alternative definitions of continuity that you can prove are equivalent without too much trouble.
+Hopefully just reading these will give you a better feel for what continuous functions are:

  - For every $x \in X$ and any neighborhood $V$ of $f(x)$ in $Y$, there is a neighborhood $U$ of $x$ such that $f(U) \subseteq V$.
  - $f^{pre}(C)$ is closed for every $C$ closed in $Y$